akgsons/infra/index.md

 ---
 layout: default
-title: Home
+title: AK Ghosh & Sons Infrastructure Pvt.
+Ltd.
 ---

-AK Ghosh & Sons Infrastructure Pvt.
-Ltd.

-Our Journey
+Our Journey So Far

 1974 - M/s.
 A. K. Ghosh & Sons, a partnership firm, was founded by Mr. Ajit Kumar Ghosh & others.